sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabNames).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

-Now, let’s find an element in an array with a `for` loop:
+Let’s look at another example: finding an element in an array.
+First, using a `for` loop:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];